MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.SecondPlotSize.md

 # ChartGroup.SecondPlotSize property (Excel)

-Returns or sets the size of the secondary section of either a pie of pie chart or a bar of pie chart, as a percentage of the size of the primary pie.
+Returns or sets the size of the secondary section of either a Pie of Pie chart or a Bar of Pie chart, as a percentage of the size of the primary pie.
 Can be a value from 5 to 200.
 Read/write  **Long**.

 ## Syntax